Calling The Shots: Photographer Chen Man On Using Her Fame For Good

 But, for Chen, everything comes back to China in the end.
 “I’m a native Beijinger and grew up in a Beijing hutong just next to Tiananmen Square.
 Beijing gives me a lot of ideas,” she explains.
 Her studio remains in the capital and it’s there that her more than 30-strong team work around the clock to bring her visions to life.

-With Disney rumoured to have invested more than US$290 million in the film, and with some of China’s biggest stars playing lead roles, the project clearly comes with a certain amount of pressure.
 “I just hope my work has been able to help facilitate the cultural exchange between China and the West,” Chen says quietly.
-But she doesn’t need to worry—whatever happens with the Mulan project, it already has.
+But she doesn’t need to worry—whatever happens next, it already has.

 - Photography Trunk Xu